bytecodeman/IP2Name/ip2name.md

     at your specified input files and create .trans files of the same name in the same directory.
 Original files are not modified.

-This build was made using the latest Visual Studio 2015 C++.
+This build was made using the latest Visual Studio 2019 C++.
 Please consider purchasing this version.
-V6.10 is extremely stable and offers many features and performance enhancements not found in the older versions.
+It is stable and offers many features and performance enhancements not found in the older versions.